Potential Array File Types (Comparison)¶

 Note that the values in the .PA# file are not actual potentials but rather indices (1, 2, 3) to potentials to be defined later during the fast adjust.
 The .PA0 file contains real potentials.

-Unlike a .PA file that may be in an unrefined or refined state, a .PA# is always considered unrefined, and .PA0 file is always considered refined.
+Unlike a .PA file that may be in an unrefined or refined state, a .PA# (which you edit) is always considered unrefined, and .PA0 file (which you never edit apart from fast adjusting) is always considered refined.

 Once a .PA0 file is generated, the .PA# file is no longer used except if you want to edit the geometry in the .PA# file and re-refine again.